Level/transcoder/README.md

 The `buffer` boolean tells consumers whether to fetch data as a Buffer, before calling your `decode()` function on that data.
 If `buffer` is true, it is assumed that `decode()` takes a Buffer.
 If false, it is assumed that `decode` takes any other type (usually a string).

-To explain this in the grand scheme of things, consider a store like [`leveldown`] which has the ability to return either a Buffer or string, both sourced from the same byte array.
-Wrap this store with [`encoding-down`] and it'll select the most optimal data type based on the `buffer` property of the active encoding.
+To explain this in the grand scheme of things, consider a store like [`leveldown`][leveldown] which has the ability to return either a Buffer or string, both sourced from the same byte array.
+Wrap this store with [`encoding-down`][encoding-down] and it'll select the most optimal data type based on the `buffer` property of the active encoding.
 If your `decode()` function needs a string (and the data can legitimately become a UTF8 string), you should set `buffer` to `false`.
 This avoids the cost of having to convert a Buffer to a string.

 The `type` string should be a unique name.